undergrad-partner-school

 Books and Supplies

-Another important expense to consider is the estimated price of books and supplies for a college or university.
-Most students have to allocate about $1,340 for books and supplies during their time at Loyola University New Orleans.
+The approximate cost of books and supplies for a college or university should also be taken into account as another important financial factor.
+Most students have to give about $1,340 for books and supplies during their time at Loyola University New Orleans.

 Boarding